Top 10 fast cars for under $10,000

 Dodge Charger R/T, SRT8

-The Charger is a serious car for reasonable price.
+The Charger is a serious car for a reasonable price.
 Riding on the same rear-wheel drive platform as the 300C, the Charger is fast and fun to drive.
 The V8-powered R/T delivers 395 lb-ft of torque and will get you from 0 to 60 in 5 seconds.
 Consumer Reports rates highly the Charger driving experience and overall owner satisfaction.
-The SRT8 model is rare, but even 2008 Charger SRT8 will fly to 50 mph in 4.8 seconds.
+The SRT8 models are rare, but even the 2008 Charger SRT8 will fly to 50 mph in 4.8 seconds.